Skip to content

 ?>

 The ini_set function may allow overriding the configuration detected in the PHP ini file.
 Different directives can be available.
 Two of them are display_errors and display_startup_errors that are demonstrated in the example above.
-The first director, as a rule, determines whether the errors are going to be shown to the user or hidden.
+The first directive, as a rule, determines whether the errors are going to be shown to the user or hidden.
 After development, it should be turned off.

 The display_startup_errors directive is considered a separate one, as the display_errors doesn’t deal with the errors occurring during the startup sequence.